fairy-fun/chrysalis/private/framework/contracts/chrysalis_hydration_prompt.md

 * show exact file and code reference
 * explain why it violates the rule

+If no violation is found for a rule, say so explicitly.

 ---

 ## 4. Contract verification (if present)